spotandjake/Grain-Wasm/README.md

 ## Other TODO's

+* Look into breaking the instructions up into separate spaces
 * Generate a parser from and builder from the spec
 * Add tests for all features.
 * Name Section Parsing